 Elk meat is easy to cook

-Frontière Natural Meats sells ground elk meat by the pound, just like beef or bison, which gives it a familiar look and feel when it comes to shopping and cooking.
-Ground elk is especially simple to test when you’re first starting out.
+Frontière Natural Meats sells ground elk meat, elk chuck roast, elk steaks and more, just like beef or bison, which gives it a familiar look and feel when it comes to shopping and cooking.
+For example, ground elk is especially simple to test when you’re first starting out.
 Simply cook it as you would ground beef, knowing that it won’t take as long and can remain a bit pink, if you like.

 Elk meat is easier on the environment

 Frontière sells elk that is humanely raised on open pastures where they can graze and enjoy vegetarian diets free from hormones or stimulants.
 Elk are grazers, like cattle, but also dig up grass and twigs to munch on in the fields rather than relying on corn or soy feed.